infectiousdisease-langelier-lab/doxy-PEP/README.md

 DoxyPEP - Correlation Plot.Rmd is used to analyze data at the human gene expression data and make supplemental figure 7.
 This code uses the following additional input files:
 * [bacterial_genera_dna_corrplot.csv](../Inputs/Corr Plot/bacterial_genera_dna_corrplot.csv): bacteria genera data

+Each Rmd file can take 1-5 minutes to run.

 ## Outputs

 Final figures and supplemental figures generated from the above code are placed in this folder.
 Figures were exported from R as pdf files.
 Final edits to the figures (font standardization and panel layout) were made in Adobe Illustrator.